 McKinsey even believes that digitizing information-intensive processes can cut costs by 90%!

 Traditional candidate sourcing workflows are indeed information-intensive.
-Talent acquisition teams can spend large chunks of time trying to find the best talent on job boards (such as Reed or Indeed), social media sites (LinkedIn), and reaching out to their network simply to compile a handful of relevant CVs.
+Recruiters can spend large chunks of time trying to find the best talent on job boards (such as Reed or Indeed), social media sites (LinkedIn), and reaching out to their network simply to compile a handful of relevant CVs.
+Job boards often are inefficient and ineffective in recruiting top talent, as they focus more on quantity rather than quality.

 Often that work will see little ROI, with 3 out of 4 CVs being unqualified.
-This all highlights an obvious need to source candidates more efficiently while the odds are so heavily stacked against the more traditional methods.
+This all highlights an obvious need to source quality candidates more efficiently while the odds are so heavily stacked against the more traditional methods such as job boards, and social media sites.

 How do you choose the best candidate sourcing software?